VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Deeper/reverse.md

 {{< columns >}}

-If all else fails, there's always the ever-unfriendly hex-editor at your disposal, or [Hobbits (GitHub)](https://github.com/Mahlet-Inc/hobbits) if you're feeling fancy.
+If all else fails, there's always the ever-unfriendly hex-editor at your disposal, or [Hobbits](https://github.com/Mahlet-Inc/hobbits) if you're feeling fancy.

 <--->